-So that’s my opinion, but if you want to know more, let me know and I’ll get the scoop from Tom (if you’re new around these parts, Tom is my French husband who has his own column on my blog called Ask Tom Tuesdays where he answers your questions).
+So that’s my opinion about tipping in France, but if you want to know more, let me know and I’ll get the scoop from Tom (if you’re new around these parts, Tom is my French husband who has his own column on my blog called Ask Tom Tuesdays where he answers your questions).

 So to recap: France does not have a tip-centric culture to the same extent that we do in the US.
+You’ll find French people tipping less often.
 The French are paid a livable wage so leaving a tip in most cases is not necessary at all.
-It’s completely at your discretion, and if you do leave a tip when out to eat, a few euros is a generous gesture.
+It’s completely at your discretion, and if you do leave a tip when out to eat at a regular restaurant or to say thanks for a job well done, a few euros is a generous gesture.
 Use your best judgment.

 So French readers out there, what’s your take on tipping in France??
 Curious to hear your thoughts.
 Do you tip in France?

 Photo credit: hitsnooze / Foter / Creative Commons Attribution-ShareAlike 2.0 Generic (CC BY-SA 2.0)